jiaruixu/Detectron-with-tensorboard/README.md

 	--thresh 0.96 \
 	--output-dir /mnt/fcav/self_training/object_detection/lowerbound/prediction_on_cityscapes_train
 ```
-## transfer prediction to coco format
+## Transfer prediction to coco format

+Predictions are saved as list in json format.
+This scipt transfer predictions with score >= 0.96 to json format.

 ```
 python2 tools/prediction_to_coco_format.py \